-Customer Communications Management is software that allows organizations to centralize communications with customers across a diverse range of channels, both analog and digital, including PDFs, web pages, email, interactive documents, printed documents and SMS text messages.
+Customer Communications Management is software that allows organizations to centralize communications with customers across a diverse range of channels, both analog and digital.
+It includes printed documents, emails, PDF attachments, interactive documents and SMS text messages.

 You’ve probably heard the phrase or acronym many times in meetings.
 You might have even looked it up on Google to see what it was and got a somewhat rudimentary answer.
 It seems rather self explanatory though, doesn’t it?
 Customer communications management … it’s just the management of customer communications.
 See, easy.
 Yeah, you know it’s not that simple.
 So, then, what is customer communications management?

-Now that you have a little better understanding of the big picture, let’s look at customer communications management in a little more detail so you’ll have a greater understanding — and appreciation — of what a good CCM solution can do for you.
+Now that you have a little better understanding of the big picture, let’s look at customer communications management in a little more detail so you’ll have a greater understanding — and appreciation — of what a good Customer Communications Management solution can do for you.

 The Documents of Customer Communications Management

 Your organization communicates with your customers at least once a month or so, if for nothing else than to send a bill or invoice.
 Some companies send out different types of communications, though.
 Have a new product coming out that your customers would like to know about?
 Send a document.
 Want to know what your customers think about your company?
 Send a document.
 A customer would like your company to send them a copy of their bill or invoice for the last four months?
 Yep, send a document.

 At the heart of CCM is managing these documents.
 There are three types of documents you will typically send to your customers.